rahee55/rahee55/README.md

 <p align="center">
   🌟 Software Engineering Student | 💻 Frontend Developer @ Qutham Technologies
   <br>
-  🧠 Building <a href="https://github.com/TariqRaheem/JusticeMate" target="_blank">JusticeMate</a> – AI-Powered Legal Assistant for All
   🌍 Passionate about tech that helps people and makes a difference
 </p>

----

-### 🏆 Achievements

-- 🚀 Successfully launched multiple Angular-based dashboards at Qutham Technologies
-- 📱 Built *JusticeMate*, an AI legal advisor for low-income communities
-- 🥇 1st place in university-level hackathon for smart city solutions
-- 👨‍🏫 Taught frontend basics to over 30 junior developers in bootcamps

 ---